omarsharif786/omarsharif786.github.io/_pages/cv.md

 Old Dominion University
 Advisor : [Dr. Fengjiao Wang](https://fengjiaowang7.github.io/)
 January 2022-
-  * Teaching Assistant of Introduction to Discrete Structure where works include preparing questions and helping with grading
+  * Teaching Assistant of Introduction to Discrete Structure where works include preparing questions and helping with grading.
   * Research on Shape detection and Recognition of Colored Handwritten Digit.
 * Graduate Research and Teaching Assistant
 Department of Computer Science